rjolly/remote4j/readme.txt

 		Remote<Object> obj = factory.lookup("obj");

+To run the sample:
+  run as java application : Server run as java application : Main

 There is also a GAE Channel based mediator implementation.
 It must be deployed from the project at:

 https://github.com/rjolly/remote4j/tree/master/channel/mediator